Baryogenesis and Dark Matter in Multiple Hidden Sectors: Baryon Asymmetry

-In \autoref{fig:DM_sectori-1i1}, we show the parameter space for DM in two sectors: $i=-1$ (left panel) and $i=+1$ (right panel).
-In both panels, the horizontal black dashed line is the observed DM abundance, whereas the vertical black dotted line corresponds to the upper bound on the initial lepton asymmetry in~\autoref{eq:InitialLeptonAsymmetryLimit}.
-The upper bound on the initial lepton asymmetry gives a lower bound on $\Gamma_S$ using the relation in~\autoref{eq:Byield} and requiring the observed baryon asymmetry of the Universe (and the correct relic abundance for DM).
+In \fref{fig:DM_sectori-1i1}, we show the parameter space for DM in two sectors: $i=-1$ (left panel) and $i=+1$ (right panel).
+In both panels, the horizontal black dashed line is the observed DM abundance, whereas the vertical black dotted line corresponds to the upper bound on the initial lepton asymmetry in~\eqnref{eq:InitialLeptonAsymmetryLimit}.
+The upper bound on the initial lepton asymmetry gives a lower bound on $\Gamma_S$ using the relation in~\eqnref{eq:Byield} and requiring the observed baryon asymmetry of the Universe (and the correct relic abundance for DM).
 In the left panel, we represent the DM relic abundance provided by our model, for three different branching ratios: $\beta_{-1}=10^{-3}$ in dashed green, $\beta_{-1}=10^{-2}$ in solid red and $\beta_{-1}=10^{-1}$ in dashed magenta.
 We can see that, in the $i=-1$ sector, there is a region of the parameter space that yields the observed DM abundance.
+For small $\Gamma_S$, the relic abundance is well approximated by~\eqnref{eq:relicAbundance}.
+At large $\Gamma_S$, the reheaton fully decays before the sphaleron goes out of equilibrium, so further raising $\Gamma_S$ no longer has any effect.
+The change in slope occurs where the $S$ reheating temperature is comparable to the sphaleron decoupling temperature, $T_{\rm Sp}$ which occurs for $\Gamma_S \sim 5 T_{\rm Sp}^2/M_P\sim 10^{-13}$ GeV.

 In the right panel, we plot the DM abundance in the $i=+1$ sector for three different branching ratios as well: $\gamma_{1}=10^{-3}$ in dashed green, $\gamma_{1}=10^{-2}$ in solid red, and $\gamma_{1}=10^{-1}$ in dashed magenta in the right panel.
 As expected, we can see that there are not enough baryons in the standard sectors ($i>0$) to accommodate a DM candidate.